20 of The Best Galleries and Museums in Sydney

 Art lovers will want to include at least a couple of these fabulous art galleries in sydney.
 The MCA, NSW Art Gallery and White Rabbit Gallery make a great trio.

 Feature: Strong collection Aboriginal and modern Australian art.
-Surprising good international pieces.
+Good international pieces.

 Sitting adjacent to the luscious Botanic Gardens, the Art Gallery of New South Wales is one of the nation’s biggest and best galleries.